 Increasing Access to Services

-- Providing clinic services that are youth-friendly, conveniently located, affordable, confidential and non-judgmental can increase use of clinic reproductive health services, including HIV testing and counseling.
+- Providing clinic services that are youth-friendly, conveniently located, affordable, confidential and non-judgmental, can increase use of clinic reproductive health services, including HIV testing and counseling and treatment services

 - Youth-friendly condom distribution can help young people feel more comfortable accessing condoms.